kentaguilar/UserManager/README.md

 # User Manager

-A straightforward display of basic authentication using NodeJS technologies<br/>
+A basic authentication workflow using NodeJS and MongoDB<br/>

 ## How to Use
 The purpose of this app is to showcase the basic registration and authentication workflow using NodeJS.<br/>